thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 By committing, we've drawn a line in the sand.
 Whatever changes we make to chapter one in future, we'll always be able to get back to the version we just committed.

+Now that we've included it in a commit, the file `chapter1.txt` will be
+<dfn>tracked</dfn> by Git: if we make any changes to the file in future, Git
+will notice that it has changed and needs to be committed again.
+Practically, this means that we can run `git add` without a file name to add future changes to `chapter1.txt` (and any other tracked files) to the index.

 ## Summary